rbtgorman/rbtgorman/README.md

   # Hello!, My name is Robert Gorman  👋

 I am an IT professional looking to learn more about Data Analytics and Web Programming through the MS of Business Analytics program at Rutgers-Camden University along with personal projects.
-I am an AWS Certified Cloud Practitioner, I primarily use Python, R, MySQL, PHP, and React for personal projects and in my Masters program.
+I am an AWS Certified Cloud Practitioner.
+I primarily use Python, R, MySQL, PHP, and React for personal projects and in my Masters program.
 I am a huge Philly sports fan and play Ice Hockey and Soccer recreationally.